GuyTeichman/RNAlysis/README.rst

     >>> from rnalysis import gui
     >>> gui.run_gui()

-Alternatively, you can write Python code that uses *RNAlysis* functions as described in the `user guide <https://guyteichman.github.io/RNAlysis/build/user_guide.html>`_.
+In addition, you can write Python code that uses *RNAlysis* functions as described in the `programmatic interface user guide <https://guyteichman.github.io/RNAlysis/build/user_guide.html>`_.

 ----